Gaining 360 Degree View of Consumers

 By Benjamin Ho, Deputy Procurement Officer, City of Chicago Department of Procurement Services

 eProcurement offers an opportunity to streamline the government procurement process.
-While private sector procurement can focus on cost savings and improving supplier management, government procurement has the additional requirements of publicly advertised solicitations for nearly all contracts, providing public transparency to the procurement process and compliance with myriad of laws and regulations.
+While private sector procurement can focus on cost savings and improving supplier management, government procurement has the additional requirements of publicly advertised solicitations for nearly all contracts, providing public transparency to the procurement process and compliance with the myriad of laws and regulations.

 “A close partnership between IT, Procurement, and Finance has resulted in fulfilling our goals of streamlined procurement processes online as well as minimizing customization”